 ATN/IPS is intended to provide an efficient and robust network infrastructure common to both Air Traffic Services (ATS) and Aeronautical Operational Communications (AOC) safety service applications.

-Figure 2-1 illustrates a high-level ATN/IPS diagram showing the potential aircraft applications, the network stack, the network services, expected air/ground subnetworks, and the ground applications and network stack.
+Figure C-1 illustrates a high-level ATN/IPS diagram showing the potential aircraft applications, the network stack, the network services, expected air/ground subnetworks, and the ground applications and network stack.
 ATN/IPS elements are shaded blue.

-Figure 2-1 – ATN/IPS Overview
+Figure C-1 – ATN/IPS Overview

-As shown in Figure 2-1, IPS supports both legacy applications, which require adaptation (e.g., using the ATN/IPS Dialog Service described in ICAO Document 9896), and future applications, which could be extensions of adapted legacy applications or new native IP applications not yet covered by ICAO Document 9896.
+As shown in Figure C-1, IPS supports both legacy applications, which require adaptation (e.g., using the ATN/IPS Dialog Service described in ICAO Document 9896), and future applications, which could be extensions of adapted legacy applications or new native IP applications not yet covered by ICAO Document 9896.

 The following points summarize the target applications:

 ATS datalink applications supporting integrated air traffic control services in continental and oceanic airspace as part of the future Aeronautical Telecommunication Network (ATN).
-This includes Baseline 2 and Baseline 3 applications that support initial and full 4D trajectory based operations respectively.
-IPS may also provide a network service for aircraft equipped with legacy ARINC 623 or FANS-1/A, and further investigation is part of the work plan described in this document, particularly with respect to transition.
+This includes Baseline 2 and future applications that will support in particularfull 4D trajectory based operations.
+IPS may also provide a network service for aircraft equipped with legacy ARINC 623 or FANS-1/A.

 AOC applications supporting safety and regularity of flight.
 This includes AOC services currently supported over ACARS (and adapted to support transmission over IP).
 Candidate AOC applications include flight plans, weather reports and forecasts, weight and balance information, Aircraft Condition Monitoring System (ACMS) reports, and aircraft position reports.

-The ATN/IPS network service must be designed and developed to support the safety, performance and security requirements for these applications in the airspaces in which it is deployed and for all phases of flight: airport, terminal maneuvering area, enroute, and oceanic/remote.
+The ATN/IPS network service is designed and developed to support the safety, performance and security requirements for these applications in the airspaces in which it is deployed and for all phases of flight: airport, terminal maneuvering area, enroute, and oceanic/remote.

 The ATN/IPS network connects air and ground assets over an internetwork comprising a series of interconnected networks, which use the IPv6 protocol suite specified within ICAO Document 9896 [planned updated pending output of WG-I Mobility Sub-group].
-The design of the ATN/IPS network needs to consider which network layer protocols are required to support air/ground mobile connectivity, and how the upper communications layers provide the necessary end-to-end service required by each of the applications listed above.
-There may also be requirements that ATN/IPS would impose on Layer 2 (link layer) radio networks, and the work plan described in this document addresses activities to consider these requirements.
-This includes selection of a suitable transport protocol and any adaptation required to support legacy applications over the selected transport protocol.
+The design of the ATN/IPS considers which network layer protocols are required to support air/ground mobile connectivity, and how the upper communications layers provide the necessary end-to-end service required by each of the applications listed above.
+There may also be requirements that ATN/IPS would impose on Layer 2 (link layer) radio networks.This includes selection of a suitable transport protocol and any adaptation required to support legacy applications over the selected transport protocol.

 Air/ground subnetworks, operated by one or more Communications Service Providers (ACSPs), provide communications between aircraft and ground entities.
 As examples, the diagram shows satcom, L-band terrestrial radio, and AeroMACS systems.
 Section 2.5 provides further detail regarding candidate communication systems.